 All applications will be juried by a panel of experienced and senior museum curatorial professionals in the visual arts field.
 Members of the jury are not eligible to be applicants or to be in the employment of an institution that applies to the Award.

-- Project proposal: Include the working title and a brief summary (maximum 50 words) of the proposal.
+- Project proposal: Include the working title and a summary of the proposal

 The project must be clearly defined (objectives, methodology, measurable outcomes) as well as the job description and work plan.